 In the Philippines, our trafficking response program is funded in part by a farmland project which includes banana and coconut groves, vegetable gardens, a hen house and a fishery.
 In India, we have a gardening project and a six-acre lentil farm project serving our programs there.
 In Myanmar, we have a one-acre, on-campus farmland for fresh produce and a twelve-acre rice farm, both providing key staples in our program beneficiaries' meals.

-In Colombia, our Program Director runs a small craft business to multiply our funding and provide hands-on training for the girls in the program.
+In Colombia, our program is creating sustainability by partnering with Sapana Dreams to empower our girls with income generating opportunities.
 In Argentina, our Director is multiplying your generosity by operating a university education satellite franchise which doubles as a program opportunity for the benefit of the community.